Skip to Main Content

 A Wine Program That Changes the Equation

 Wine programs of this scale are increasingly rare in Paris, where cellar depth requires capital investment, storage infrastructure, and institutional continuity.
-The Four Seasons Hotel George V has long carried one of the city's more serious wine lists, a reputation that predates Le George's current configuration.
+The Four Seasons Hotel George V has long carried one of the city's more serious wine lists.
 The cellar's Italian section is the direct complement to the kitchen's output: where a pasta-forward menu needs a wine list capable of matching both the delicacy of a hand-rolled tajarin in brown butter and the weight of a braise, a 750-label inventory with serious Italian depth provides options that a shorter list simply cannot.
-The pricing is marked at $$, indicating a range that spans accessible and premium without tipping exclusively into collector-tier territory.
+The wine program is priced at $$.

 For comparison, few Italian fine dining addresses in Paris can anchor a meal with the kind of Burgundy depth that Le George offers alongside its Italian selections.
 This matters to the dinner as a total experience, not just as a sommelier exercise.
 At €€€€ food pricing, the wine program is an expected component of the value equation, and here it genuinely delivers one.